Secants, Tangents, & Rates

 Note that some of the prompts on this page don’t ask for an exact (true) answer, but instead an approximation.
 Try to keep your approximations accurate to within one-thousandth of the true answer.

-1. Morpheus is wearing a pedometer tracks the number of steps he’s taken today.
+1. Morpheus is wearing a pedometer that tracks the number of steps he’s taken today.

 Time 6am 8am 10am Noon 3pm 5pm 8pm 10pm